Bookman: Stolen 2020 election myth imposes loyalty test on Republicans - NewsBreak

 Put another way, this fiction was designed to have consequences, and if it is not fought and defeated, those consequences will be dire.

+This commentary was originally published by the Georgia Recorder, an affiliate of the States Newsroom, which includes the Florida Phoenix.

-The post Bookman: Stolen 2020 election myth imposes loyalty test on Republicans appeared first on Georgia Recorder .
+The post Bookman: Stolen 2020 election myth imposes loyalty test on Republicans appeared first on Florida Phoenix .

 Comments / 0